Jacob Anderson: 2010–2017: You're a Man Now, Boy

-2020–present: Andy
+2020–2021: Andy

 On 6 May 2020, Anderson released a new single called "Aristocrats".
 It was the second single to promote Anderson's second studio album Andy, after a 2018 single "Time In A Tree" also included on the record.
 In June, "Aristocrats" was followed by the songs "Party Fear" and "Squares".
 Andy was released on 26 June 2020 via Alacran Records.

 On 30 July 2021, Anderson released the single "Say What You Mean".
 Robin Murray for Clash called it a "defiant return".
 Anderson commented, “I write songs for myself, to get things off my chest and process my emotions, but then I release them and I don’t own them anymore […] I hope there is someone who listens to it and […] I hope that makes them feel less lonely.”
 "Say What You Mean" was followed by the release of the single "Lucky".

+2024–present: Dead Ends and Diversions

+On 31 May 2024, Anderson released the single "Love Is Dumb" and announced his upcoming project, Dead Ends and Diversions, which was released on 26 July 2024.
+It was followed by the second single "Security" on 28 June.
+Described as a 13-track EP, Dead Ends and Diversions features songs that had never made onto an album and several recordings from his live-stream event at The O2 Arena.
+Anderson held two sold-out shows at Outernet London on July 30 and 31 to support the EP.

 Personal life

-Anderson has two younger siblings, sisters Charlotte and Olivia.

-In December 2018, Anderson married actress Aisling Loftus.
-He and Loftus are parents of a daughter, born July 2020.
+In December 2018, Anderson married actress Aisling Loftus, after having been together for around seven years.
+He and Loftus are parents of two daughters, born in 2020 and 2024.
+Anderson and his family live in West London.